Counseling Degrees & Licenses in Rhode Island

 Providence College

-Providence College’s 42-credit master of education degree in school counseling features a CACREP-aligned curriculum that explores the counseling field through theory, analysis, and application.
+Providence College’s 42-credit master of education degree in school counseling is held on campus and features a CACREP-aligned curriculum that explores the counseling field through theory, analysis, and application.
 Graduates hold the skills necessary to become effective members of school guidance departments.

 Graduates who complete an exit portfolio and successfully pass the Praxis Professional School Counselor assessment become eligible for Rhode Island certification as a Rhode Island PK-12 school counselor.